AhmedAttia010/frontend-mentor-preview-card/README.md

 ### Useful resources

-- [](https://stackoverflow.com/questions/19038240/media-query-styles-not-overriding-original-styles) - This helped me for fix media query not overriding original sryles.
+- [Media query styles not overriding original styles](https://stackoverflow.com/questions/19038240/media-query-styles-not-overriding-original-styles) - This helped me for fix media query not overriding original sryles.
-- [](https://www.markdownguide.org/basic-syntax) - This is an amazing article which helped me to learn how to deail with README files.
+- [Markdown guide](https://www.markdownguide.org/basic-syntax) - This is an amazing article which helped me to learn how to deail with README files.
 I'd recommend it to anyone still learning.

 ## Author